amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 - add AWS Amplify [dependencies](#add-the-amplify-library-to-the-ios-project) to the project
 - add [the code](#add-authentication-code) to trigger the authentication UI and monitor the state of sessions
-- add a [Landing view](#add-a-landing-view) to route users to the authenticated and authenticated views
+- add a [Landing view](#add-a-landing-view) to route users to the non-authenticated and authenticated views

-We choose to write all AWS specific code in the ApplicationDelegate class, to avoid spreading dependencies all over the project.

 The view navigation will look like this: